Achievable logoAchievable logo

 • Credit call spread

-It’s a ‘short call spread’ because the short call is the dominant leg.
-It’s a ‘bear call spread’ because the dominant leg is bearish.
-It’s a ‘credit call spread’ because the short call is more expensive, creating a net credit (net sale).
+It’s a short call spread because the dominant leg is a short call.
+It’s a bear call spread because the dominant leg is bearish.
+It’s a credit call spread because the short call is more valuable, creating a net credit (net sale).

-One more price spread example, this time with puts:
+One more vertical spread example, this time with puts:

 An investor goes short 1 RTR Dec 120 put and long 1 RTR Dec 140 put.
 What are the three names associated with this put spread?